Insight: Three lawyers ask U.S. Supreme Court: Why here?

 The two lawyers said they decided they needed to marshal a much broader argument than the one the Supreme Court had asked for in Kiobel.
 Bellinger spent December 2011 reaching out to clients of Arnold and Porter who were past, current or potential future targets of lawsuits under the Alien Tort Statute.

-In February this year they filed their brief on behalf of BP Plc, Caterpillar Inc, ConocoPhillips, General Electric Co, Honeywell International Inc and IBM.
+In February this year they filed their brief on behalf of BP Plc (BP.L), Caterpillar Inc (CAT.N), ConocoPhillips (COP.N), General Electric Co (GE.N), Honeywell International Inc (HON.N) and IBM.
 They argued that the Alien Tort Statute does not cover events that took place in foreign countries, nor does it apply to those who help others commit abuses, only those who commit abuses themselves.
 None of the six companies would comment for this story.

 Jack Goldsmith, another lawyer who had worked in the Bush administration, filed a similar brief on behalf of Chevron.
 Goldsmith declined to talk about the pending litigation.